INTO-CPS-Association/DTaaS-examples/digital twins/drobotti_rmqfmu/README.md

 2) Generation of outputs in execute stage
 3) Clean-up after termination

-Find the complete documentation for the RMQFMU [https://github.com/INTO-CPS-Association/fmu-rabbitmq/](here).
+Find the complete documentation for the RMQFMU here: https://github.com/INTO-CPS-Association/fmu-rabbitmq.

 ## Examining the results